 The Audit Committee is comprised exclusively of independent directors who all have the requisite financial literacy.
-Mr. George Bunze, a Chartered Professional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger, a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
+Mr. George J. Bunze, a Chartered Professional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger, a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 Mr. Bunze currently serves as Director and Vice-Chairman of Kruger, is a member of its Executive Committee and is also Chairman of its Audit Committee Advisory Board.
 Mr. Bunze also serves as Chairman of the Board and Chairman of the Corporate Governance and Nominating Committee, and is a member of the Executive Committee, of Intertape Polymer.
 He previously served as Chairman of the Audit Committee of Intertape Polymer.
 Mr. Bunze is also a member of the FM Global Advisory Committee of the Board of Factory Mutual Insurance Company.

-Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, Global Sales and Marketing for Metso's Services Business Line.
-With over 25 years of experience in the Mining and Construction industry, Mr. Pelletier is responsible for 1.5 billion Euro of services sales in approximately 50 countries.
-Metso's Services Business Line provides a full scope of services ranging from field service and repair to spare and wear parts all the way to high-value adding performance service solutions.
+Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, North American Sales & Operations for Metso.
+With over 25 years of experience Mr. Pelletier is responsible for 500 million dollars of equipment sales and services to the mining and aggregate industries.
+Mr. Pelletier's responsibilities also include the execution of service operations and detailed service contracts at mining and mineral processing sites.
 Listed on the Helsinki Stock Exchange, Metso is a global supplier of technology and services to the mining, construction, and oil & gas industry with annual sales of approximately 3.0 billion Euro and employs approximately 17,000 people globally.

 Mrs. Nycol Pageau-Goyette is a graduate of the Université de Montréal and is a fellow certified administrator.
-She is the founder and main shareholder of companies operating in the fields of management (servicing not-for-profit organizations) and the environment (processing and recycling waste from pharmaceutical and cosmetic companies).
+She was the founder and main shareholder of companies operating in the fields of management (servicing not-for-profit organizations) and the environment (processing and recycling waste from pharmaceutical and cosmetic companies).
 She has served on the Boards of directors of various public and private companies and has chaired the audit committee of the Fonds de solidarité des travailleurs du Québec (F.T.Q.), a venture capital firm.